gghandsfield/dssr2017ABI-g.handsfield/README.md

 ## Testing
-Full coverage tests passed for YiCao_knnsearch for cases resembling functionality for  DTItractography files Only partial coverage tested for ipdm.m since its use in this project is limited
+Full coverage tests passed for YiCao_knnsearch for cases resembling functionality for DTItractography files Only partial coverage tested for ipdm.m since its use in this project is limited Full coverage tests passed for gh_rangesearch for cases resembling functionality for DTItractography Only partial coverage tested for inpolyhedron.m since its use in this project is limited